All the information you need to know about hands-on seminars and upcoming locations.

 Delivery of ICSC Hands-on Seminars

 FICS are embracing and using the technology available to us.
 We are offering the delivery of the upper and lower extremity courses using a hybrid method.
-The theory section will be via a live online forum, the month before the delivery of the face to face sessions.
+The theory section will be via online learning which is opened up 30 days before the delivery of the practicum face-to-face sessions.

 Theory virtual session comprises all functions related to the delivery of the theory section of the course.
 It will form the foundation knowledge of the course and must be attended prior to the candidate attending the face to face session.
-A short quiz will be sent to the candidate on completion of this session, which will be recorded on their file for completion purposes.
+A short quiz is completed at the end of the session and recorded on the candidate’s file for completion purposes.

-Face to Face sessions will comprise the learning materials, active and interactive, which involve students hands-on skills.
-These sessions allow for interaction between the students’ and the instructors, networking opportunities and in-class practice to refine skills learnt.
+Practicum (face-to-face) sessions will comprise the learning materials, active and interactive, which involve students hands-on skills.
+These sessions allow for interaction between the students and the instructors, networking opportunities and in-class practice to refine skills learnt.

-Completion: Candidates must attend both the virtual and face to face sessions, as well as completed the post theory session quiz to be awarded completion of the seminar.
+Completion: Candidates must attend both the virtual and practicum sessions, to be awarded completion of the seminar.
 All candidates records will be kept by FICS for the awarding of the seminar completion certificate and the completion of the ICSC.

 If you have any questions, please reach out to FICS admin via email: firstname.lastname@example.org